 According to the Supreme Court of Canada, a judge deciding a mobility application must consider the following 7 factors:

-- The existing custody arrangement and relationship between the children and the custodial parent
+- The existing custody arrangement and relationships between the children and the custodial parent;

-- The existing access arrangement and the relationship between the children and the access parent
+- The existing access arrangement and relationships between the children and the access parent;

-- The custodial parent’s reason for moving, only in the exceptional case where it is relevant to that parent’s ability to meet the needs of the children
+- The custodial parent’s reason for moving and if it is relevant to that parent’s ability to meet the needs of the children;

-- Disruption to the children due to a change in custody
+- Disruption to the children due to change in custody; and

-- Disruption to the children consequent on removal from family, schools, and the community they know
+- Disruption to the children due to removal from family, schools, and the community they know.

-- How to include the other parent in the life of the children once the move is made
+- How to include the other parent in the lives of the children once the move is made;

-- Which new school the children will attend, along with evidence of specific programs offered at that school and why it may be better than others
+- Which new schools the children will attend, along with details about programs offered and why those schools may be better than others;

-- What extracurricular activities the children are expected to participate in
+- What extracurricular activities the children will participate in;

-- Whatchildcare arrangements the moving parent will be using (assuming that they will not be a stay at home parent)
+- What childcare arrangements the moving parent will be using (assuming they will not be a stay at home parent);

-- The support network of family and friends available in the new area
+- The support network of family and friends in the new area;

-- The cost of living under the new circumstances and how the moving parent expects their finances to work out
+- The cost of living under the new circumstances and a financial plan showing ability to maintain support payments (if applicable); and

 Let us help